-Highlighting artists based in or inspired by New York City, whose work deepens our understanding of the relationship between people and the built environment.
+An online-only gallery highlighting artists based in or inspired by New York City, whose work deepens our understanding of the relationship between people and the built environment.

 The Doris C. and Alan J. Freedman Gallery was housed at the former offices of MAS at the Villard Houses prior to the organization’s move in 2010.
-In the fall of 2020, the gallery was reimagined as a digital space made accessible to visitors from across the city and world.
+In the fall of 2020, the gallery was reimagined as a digital exhibition space made accessible to visitors from across the city and world.

 Both the digital gallery and its original programming at the Villard Houses have been made possible through the generosity of the Freedman Family.